cpretzer/katacoda-scenarios/linkerd-install/step4.md

 `kubectl get po -n emojivoto -w`

-Next, let's take a look at the *web* service:
+Next, let's take a look at the *web* service to see the application UI.
+We have to change the service type of the `web-svc` service to LoadBalancer to get an external IP address.

-`kubectl -n emojivoto port-forward svc/web-svc 8080:80`
+- Click the `+` button to the right of the `Terminal` tab
+- Click `View http port 80 on Host 1`
+- A new tab will open with the emojivoto UI

 ## Manual injection